Skip to content

 Grade D Building Paper: The Code-Compliant Shield Behind Your Stucco

-When you admire a stucco home, you are looking at the armor.
-But the armor is porous.
-Stucco absorbs water by design.
-The real hero protecting your wood framing from rot is the invisible layer underneath: Grade D Building Paper.
+When you admire a stucco home, you are looking at the exterior armor.
+But that armor is porous.
+Stucco acts as a reservoir cladding, absorbing water by design.
+The real hero protecting your wood framing from dry rot and mold is the invisible layer underneath: Grade D Building Paper.

-Also known as the Weather-Resistive Barrier (WRB), this humble asphalt-impregnated paper is the subject of strict building codes (CRC R703.2).
-Why?
-Because if it fails, the house rots from the inside out.
-This guide explains the difference between "10-Minute" and "60-Minute" paper and why the Two-Layer Rule is non-negotiable.
+Also known as the Weather-Resistive Barrier (WRB), this asphalt-saturated Kraft paper is governed by strict building codes (**CRC Section R703.7.3**).
+If it fails or is installed incorrectly, moisture will rot the framing.
+This guide explains the difference between "10-Minute" and "60-Minute" paper and why the two-layer cleavage plane is non-negotiable.

 Free Assessment